 DAY 17: FAN MOUNTAINS - KHODJENT

-Leaving the Fan Mountains, we will take a spectacular drive over the Shakristan Pass (3378m) to arrive in Khodjent, which once played host to Alexander the Great’s armies.
-After checking in to our homestay we can have an optional swim in the famous Syr-Darya river, which runs through the town.
+Leaving the Fan Mountains, take a spectacular drive over the Shakristan Pass (3378m) to arrive in Khodjent, which once played host to Alexander the Great’s armies.
+You can even have a swim in the famous Syr-Darya river, which runs through the town.

 DAY 18: KHODJENT – KOKAND (UZBEKISTAN)

-As our plan today is to stick as close as possible to the original Silk Road route along the Syr Darya River, we’ll cross back into Uzbekistan and head for Kokand, once a powerful independent khanate whose might once controlled this entire region.
-Here we’ll visit what remains of the khan’s palace.
+Follow the original Silk Road route along the Syr Darya River, crossing back into Uzbekistan and head for Kokand, once a powerful independent khanate whose might once controlled this entire region.
+Visit what remains of the khan’s palace.

 DAY 19: KOKAND – OSH (KYRGYZSTAN)

-Our drive today will take us through the Fergana Valley.
-This incredibly fertile region was the breadbasket of the Central Asian USSR and is still one of the wealthiest parts of the whole region.
-Our first stop today will be Rishton, renowned for its blue and green ceramics and later the town of Margilon, centre of the still thriving silk trade in the area.
-Here we hope to see the entire silk-weaving process from cocoon to end product.
-In the afternoon we’ll arrive at the Uzbek border and enter our fourth, and probably most beautiful of the ‘stans, Kyrgyzstan.
-Our night stop will be the ancient Silk Road town of Osh.
+Drive through the Fergana Valley, the incredibly fertile region that was the breadbasket of the Central Asian USSR and is still one of the wealthiest parts of the whole region.
+Stop in Rishton, renowned for its blue and green ceramics and later the town of Margilon, centre of the still thriving silk trade in the area.
+Here you can see the entire silk-weaving process from cocoon to end product.
+Head back to the Uzbek border and enter our fourth, and probably most beautiful of the ‘stans, Kyrgyzstan.
+Overnight in the ancient Silk Road town of Osh.
 Reputed to be 3000 years old, Osh is a place steeped in history and dominated by Solomon’s Throne which looms over the town.
-We plan to stay with our old friend, Imanjan and his family.

 DAY 20: OSH - ARSLANBOB

-Heading into Kyrgyzstan’s mountainous interior we’ll make, by way of the 12th century Uzgen minaret, for Arslanbob village.
+Heading into Kyrgyzstan’s mountainous interior, by way of the 12th century Uzgen minaret, for Arslanbob village.
 Considered to be one of the country’s most attractive villages, it sits in the middle of a vast walnut forest.
-On arrival we will visit the local bazaar and settle in to our community-based homestay, where we stay for the next two nights.

 DAY 21: ARSLANBOB

-Today we will have the whole day to explore on foot the surrounds of Arslanbob and to see its famous walnut forests, as well as some of the waterfalls and streams which dot the region.
+Explore on foot the surrounds of Arslanbob and see its famous walnut forests, as well as some of the waterfalls and streams which dot the region.
 The walnut forests are believed to pre-date the 11th century and may even date back to the times of Alexander the Great.
 In fact legend has it that Alexander brought back large quantities of the nuts from Central Asia, but had to give them up once he reached Greece as payment to the boatmen who transported his troops.
-While this may just be the stuff of legend, what is certainly true is that Central Asian walnuts regularly formed part of the goods that were transported along the Silk Road, branches of which ran close to Arslanbob.
-Those preferring a less active day can take shorter walks and relax amidst the beautiful scenery of this small village.
+While this may just be the stuff of legends, what is certainly true is that Central Asian walnuts regularly formed part of the goods that were transported along the Silk Road, branches of which ran close to Arslanbob.

 DAY 22: ARSLANOB – SARY CHELEK